lamaalekresh9/manary-quran-reciter-and-verse-identification/README.md

 📌 Notes
 Large files are handled using Git LFS
-Notebook preview may not render on GitHub but works in Colab/Jupyter 👩‍💻 Author
+Notebook preview may not render on GitHub but works in Colab/Jupyter

+Authors
-Lama Bin Ekresh
+Lama Binekresh
 Yara Altwajari
 Norah Aljasser

 Prince Sultan University